 - Mayang Spring - East New Britain.
-Extremely powerful spring, output circa 20,000 l/s.
+Extremely powerful spring with a discharge of some 20,000 l/s.
 Source of Galowe River.

 - Megeni cave and waterfall - East New Britain.
 Enormous cave opening in gorge with 80 m tall waterfall falling into it.
 The beautiful cave has been mapped in 7.2 km length.

 - Minyé sinkhole and cave - East New Britain Province.
 One of the largest and most impressive tiankengs (giant sinkholes) in world, located in exotic jungle and crossed by powerful underground river.
 Up to 510 metres deep, 350 metres across, volume - 26 million m³.
 It continues as a cave system.
 Explored length of cave passages is 5,421 m, maximum depth - 468 m.
 Contains one of the largest cave rooms in the world - Tuké room, 240 m long, 200 m wide and 130 m high.

 - Casoar Cave (Muruk Cave, Berenice) - East New Britain Province.
 17.3 km long, up to 1,258 m deep cave.

 - Naré sinkhole - East New Britain Province.
 One of the most spectacular sinkholes in the world, also located in exotic jungle.
 Up to 310 metres deep, up to 150 metres across, volume - 4.7 million m³.
 Walls are overhanging, below flows a powerful river.
 At the top part of sinkhole, inside it often form clouds.
 Further cave reaches 415 m depth.